akamai/AkamaiOPEN-edgegrid-java/edgegrid-signer-apache-http-client/README.md

 ## Description

 This library implements [Akamai {OPEN} EdgeGrid Authentication][1] for Java.
-This particular module is a binding the the [Apache HTTP Client library][2].
+This particular module is a binding for the [Apache HTTP Client library][2].

 ## Usage of Apache HTTP Client